sabari-07/DeepFake_Detection_using_CNN_and_VIT/README.md

 1. **Image Classification:** Leveraging Vision Transformers, the system examines video frames for telltale signs of manipulation, identifying suspicious visual patterns associated with deepfake videos. 🖼️🔍

-2. **Audio Classification:** Utilizing CNNs and spectrogram analysis, the system assesses audio tracks for irregularities commonly found in synthesized or altered content, enhancing the detection capability of deepfake videos. 🎶🔊

-3. **Video Classification:** The inclusion of video classification adds another layer of scrutiny, allowing the system to analyze the content of videos for additional verification, bolstering the detection accuracy of deepfake media. 📹🔍
+2. **Video Classification:** The inclusion of video classification adds another layer of scrutiny, allowing the system to analyze the content of videos for additional verification, bolstering the detection accuracy of deepfake media. 📹🔍

 By integrating insights from image, audio, and video analysis, this system provides a comprehensive defense against the proliferation of deepfake media, preserving the integrity of digital content. 🛡️📽️